How can I help?

 The following guides have been created to support you in diversifying your reading list content:

-The button/extension will allow you to add resources quickly to your reading list from the web.
-You will need to install a button/extension onto each new browser you use.
+You will need to install the extension onto each new browser you use.
 This is especially applicable if you work from home or use multiple PCs or laptops (i.e. hot desking) when on campus.

 To install the Bookmark Extension

 This will install a bookmark extension to your browser.
-The following instructions are for installing the extension in Chrome.
-If you use other browsers, then please get in touch (ReadingLists@leedsbeckett.ac.uk).
+We recommend installing the extension on Microsoft Edge. *Please note, the University no longer supports the Chrome Webstore.
+If you need any help, then please get in touch (ReadingLists@leedsbeckett.ac.uk).

 a.
-Go to the Chrome webstore.
-You will also find a helpful video guide.
+Go to your Online Reading List and click on ‘My Bookmarks’ in the purple bar along the top.
 Please note, you will need to be signed into Google with a personal Google account, and not your Leeds Beckett staff account to install the extension.
 Information on creating a Google account can be found on the Google Account help pages.

 e.
 Select ‘Options’ and select Leeds Beckett University and save.